microsoft/PartnerResources/README.md

 The Microsoft Partners Resources repository consists of documents, links, and other assets designed to aid partners in developing practices, upskilling, certifications, and taking their solutions to market.
 Currently, this repository houses our Learning Plan Resources, with more sections to be added in the future.

+The Microsoft Partners Resources repository consists of documents, learning resources, and other assets designed to aid partners in practice development, upskilling, certifications, and bringing their solutions to market.
+Brought to you by the Microsoft Americas Global Partner Solutions (GPS) team, empowering partners and driving digital transformation.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.